Conversations with Friends (TV series): Release

+As of May 30, 2023, the series was removed from the Hulu streaming platform.

 Reception

 On review aggregator website Rotten Tomatoes, the limited series holds a 60% approval rating based on 58 critic reviews, with an average rating of 6.7/10.
 The website's critics consensus reads, "'While the characters are unevenly compelling and the overlong plotting makes these Conversations often go in circles, this adaptation retains some of the observant wisdom that made Sally Rooney's novel shine."
 On Metacritic, the series has a score of 65 out of 100, based on 28 critics, indicating "generally favorable reviews".